 For beginner webmasters, any plan with a minimum of 50GB bandwidth will be enough in the first few years of activity.

-You shouldn’t spend too much time worrying about how is data transferred and what minimum monthly data transfer is necessary.
+You shouldn’t spend too much time worrying about how is digital data transferred and what minimum monthly data transfer is necessary.